scottpiercew/fitness_finder/README.md

 -The email information entered by users is sent to a single email address and not stored in the database.
 -Need to expand the events field to allow for more dynamic showing of event types, that don't get repeated.
 -Would like to build a search feature for events and companies.
+-Companies and Events are not yet tied with a single user.

 ***